theshanbhag/MongoDB-private-endpoint-PoV/gcp-psc/README.md

 ![Atlas connect](img/atlas07.png "atlas connect")

 ### Connecting to Atlas from a google compute instance using PSC:
-1. Create a VM instance with external IP disabled (with installed python dependencies.
-We have installed python and pymongo[srv] to run the python script on the VM and then disabled the external ip address for this PoV).
-The VM should satisfy one of the below conditions.
+1. Create a VM instance satisfying one of the below cases.

 #### Cases:
 * **Same VPC same subnet:** Accessible.